|Barcelona carnival 2017|

 Photo by Carlos Lorenzo with kind permission.
 More Barcelona carnival photos

-Barcelona carnival 2014.
-The carnaval week returns to Barcelona from 27th February to 5th March 2014.
-In Catalunya the carnival is called "carnestoltes."
-TWEET THIS
+Barcelona carnival 2017 The carnaval week returns to Barcelona from Thursday 23rd February 2017 to Wednesday 1st March 2017.
+In Catalunya the carnival is called 'carnestoltes'.

-Barcelona Carnival Week in 2014.
-How Barcelona celebrates Carnival in February.
-What to see and programme.
-The Barcelona Carnival is a week long programme of many big and small events and processions that starts on Thursday 27th February 2014 with the arrival of the carnival King and finishes on Ash Wednesday 5th March 2014 when the famous carnival sardine is buried.
+2017 Barcelona Carnival week.
+What to see at the Barcelona carnaval.
+The Barcelona Carnival is a week long programme with many festive events and processions.
+The carnival dates changes every year and in 2017 the Barcelona carnival starts on Thursday 23rd February with the arrival of the carnival King and finishes on Ash Wednesday 1st March 2017, when the Barcelona 'carnival sardine' is buried.

-The ambition and focus now is to create a Barcelona carnaval format that takes inspiration from the ancient carnavals from previous centuries dating back to the 14th century.
-In 2014 there will be many local and festive events and over 30 local carnaval parades in all areas of Barcelona throughout the carnavel week.
-For visitors we can recommend the carnival parades in the Ribera/Born area of Barcelona's old city.
+The Barcelona Carnaval takes inspiration from ancient carnival traditions dating back to the 14th century.
+In 2017 there will be around 100 local and festive events and over 30 local carnaval parades in all areas of Barcelona throughout the carnaval week.

 Dijous Gras - Fat Thursday - Jueves Ladero

-Thursday 27th February 2014 is Fat Thursday and the first day of the carnival.
-Fat Thursday called “Dijous Gras” in Catalan and “Jueves Ladero” in Spanish is similar to Shrove Tuesday in English.
-The general theme of a carnival is to eat, drink, dance and generally have a huge party and it starts on Fat Thursday, because this is the day when you start to stuff yourself during carnaval week in preparation for the fasting period of Lent, which begins after the carneval officially ends.
-The markets of Barcelona celebrate Fat Thursday with many food events and competitions all over Barcelona.
-The main character of the Spanish carnevals is the King Carnival - called “Rei Carnestoltes" in Catalan and "Rey Carnaval" in Spanish.
+Barcelona food markets celebrate Fat Thursday with many events and competitions all over Barcelona.
+The main character of the Spanish carnavals is the King Carnival - called 'Rei Carnestoltes' in Catalan and 'Rey Carnaval' in Spanish.
 The King Carnaval ceremony and parade opens the carnaval week in Barcelona.
 The symbolic role of the Carnival King is to carry all the sins of power, and take responsibility for all the bad things that occurred throughout the year.
 On the last day of Carnival, the carnival king’s last will and testament is read out in public.
 Then he is condemned and burnt, which is signal to have a huge feast.
 The sad death of the King marks the end of the carnival with funeral corteges complete with grieving widows in black and other events in his honour all over the city.

 L'Arribo - The arrival of King Carnaval - Rei Carnestoltes.